Find A Local Expert Ready To Help 24/7!

 • Musty odors

-If you notice these warning signs, it's best to schedule a professional inspection.
+If you notice any of these symptoms, schedule a professional inspection as soon as possible.

-Many homeowners assume that if a surface feels dry, the problem is gone.
+Many homeowners assume that once a surface feels dry, the problem is solved.

 How quickly should water damage be addressed?

 Ideally within 24 hours.
-The longer moisture remains, the greater the risk of mold growth and structural damage.
+The longer moisture remains, the greater the risk of mold growth and structural deterioration.

 Can water damage cause mold?

 Yes.
-Mold can begin developing within 24–48 hours in damp conditions.
+Mold can begin developing within 24 to 48 hours in damp environments.

 Is professional drying necessary?